spatialos/UnrealGDK/SpatialGDK/Documentation/index.md

 ![GDK for Unreal Documentation]({{assetRoot}}assets/spatialos-gdkforunreal-header.png)

 <%(Callout  message="The SpatialOS GDK for Unreal is in alpha.
-It is ready to use for development of games using a single Unreal server, or using multiple servers in an offloading architecture.
-It it not yet recommended for development of multiserver games using the zoning architecture, and is not ready for public releases.
-For more information, please follow our [development roadmap](https://github.com/spatialos/UnrealGDK/projects/1) and [Unreal features support]({{urlRoot}}/unreal-features-support) pages.")%>
+It is ready to use for development of games using a single Unreal server, or using multiple servers in an [offloading]({{urlRoot}}/content/glossary#offloading) architecture.
+It it not yet recommended for development of multiserver games using the [zoning]({{urlRoot}}/content/glossary#zoning) architecture, and is not ready for public releases.
+For more information, see our [development roadmap](https://github.com/spatialos/UnrealGDK/projects/1) and [Unreal features support]({{urlRoot}}/unreal-features-support) page.")%>

 The SpatialOS Game Development Kit (GDK) for Unreal is an [Unreal Engine plugin](https://docs.unrealengine.com/en-US/Programming/Plugins/index.html) which gives you the features of SpatialOS, within the familiar workflows and APIs of Unreal.